ZikunZhou/SAOT/INSTALL.md

 # Installation

 This document contains detailed instructions for installing the necessary dependencies for PyTracking.
-The instrustions have been tested on an Ubuntu 18.04 system.
+The instrustions have been tested on an Ubuntu 18.04 system with an RTX2080 GPU.

 ### Requirements
 * Conda installation with Python 3.7.
 If not already installed, install from https://www.anaconda.com/distribution/.
-* Nvidia GPU.
+* CUDA 10.0, pytoch 1.1.0, Nvidia GPU.

 ## Step-by-step instructions
 #### Create and activate a conda environment